levochkaa/BetterTG/README.md

 # Important

-- Release scheme isn't building at the moment, it just stucks at compiling TDLibKit, use DEBUG
 - Performance with animoji's is terrible, I recommend disabling them in settings sheet

 # Contributing

-You can contribute **any** change you want to!

-**But, if you are intreseted in the project Road Map, check this [GitHub Project](https://github.com/users/levochkaa/projects/1/views/1)**

 ## Step 1 - Clone the repo